johnmdusel/scenic-ins-analysis-public/README.md

 # scenic-ins-analysis

 A Python project to accompany the paper
-"Speed versus Accuracy Emphasis Inverts Effects of Stimulus Class on 2AFC Recognition" by [M. B. Moreland](https://github.com/moreland-hood) and [J. M. Dusel](https://johnmdusel.github.io/).
+"Speed and Accuracy Instructions Invert Effects of Stimulus Class on 2AFC Recognition" by [M. B. Moreland](https://github.com/moreland-hood) and [J. M. Dusel](https://johnmdusel.github.io/).